kyleratti/tuckbot-downloader/README.md

 ## Current Features

-* YouTube linked posts (note that we are limited by region blocks)
+* Mirroring of YouTube linked posts (note that we are limited by region blocks)

 ### Planned Features

+* `webm` conversion for reduced bandwidth and file sizes
 * reddit video support
 * Gfycat support
 * imgur support